 Objects or persons over a larger difference in distance won't be into focus when the camera is set on automatic settings.
 This can happen for instance with people/objects in the foreground as in the background of a scene to film.
 Another example would be that image below.

-To fix that issue, a larger/bigger depth of field will have to be created by setting the camera on a specific higher F-Stop value (aperture measurements on your camera)
+To fix that issue, a larger/bigger depth of field will have to be created by setting the camera on a higher F-Stop value (aperture opening of the lens on your camera)

 To do so first you need to set the camera to the AAE -Aperture Automatic Exposure- mode: